 Data security has emerged as a critical need in both personal and multi-user scenarios.
-The key challenge is to provide a solution that is easy to use for individuals as well as scalable for organizational environments.
 Most existing encrypting file systems do not meet the diverse requirements of security and usability, due to the lack of flexible key management, fine-grained access control and security against a wide range of attacks.

 TransCrypt provides a solution that is both secure and practically usable.
 We assume an attacker has the capability to launch attacks that are beyond the threat models of existing systems and propose solutions to such threats.
 We make a crucial distinction between the kernel and user-space from a security perspective.
 Employing a completely kernel-space implementation enables us to avoid trusting the superuser account and protect against various user-space attacks.
 Integration of cryptographic metadata with POSIX ACLs greatly simplifies key management.
-Enterprise-class requirements such as data integrity, data recovery, backups and remote secure access to shared file systems are also supported.
-Future versions of TransCrypt may explore deeper integration with trusted platform module hardware, especially in the areas identified in this thesis, to further minimize the number of trusted entities and provide even greater security.
+Enterprise-class requirements such as integrity, data recovery, backups and remote secure access to shared file systems are also supported.
+Future versions of TransCrypt would explore deeper integration with trusted platform module hardware, especially in the areas identified in this paper, to further minimize the number of trusted entities and provide even greater security.